 FLOWERING SHRUB.
-Evergreen shrubs sometimes listed in catalogues under berberis but which can be distinguished by the spinelessand the pinnate or compound , I.e. several joined to a common stalk. aquifolium or Oregon grape reaches 3 to 4 ft., thriving in sun or shade.
+Evergreen shrubs sometimes listed in catalogues under berberis but which can be distinguished by the spinelessand the pinnate or compound , I.e. several leaves joined to a common stalk. aquifolium or Oregon grape reaches 3 to 4 ft., thriving in sun or shade.
 It is perfectly happy growing under trees.
 The rich yellow appear in early spring, followed by blue-black fruits which make a pleasing jelly.
 The leaves often turn purplish-red in winter.
 Makes a good 4 ft. hedge, especially in town gardens.
-The plant often catalogued as japonica bealei (the precise name is probably uncertain) is a magnificent shrub to about 9 ft. when well established, with clusters of fragrant lemon-yellow in late winter.
+The plant often catalogued as japonica bealei (the precise name is probably uncertain) is a magnificent shrub to about 9 ft. when well established, with clusters of fragrant lemon-yellow flowers in late winter.
 It prefers a sheltered , though quite hardy.
 Increase both species by sown in a cold frame in early autumn.